Private client law in Canada: overview

 Description.
 The website provides TIEAs and information on the status of TIEA negotiations.
 It is available in both French and English.

 Description.
 The website provides a searchable database for the referenced Supreme Court of Canada cases.
 It is available in both French and English.

 Professional qualifications.
 Ontario, Canada, Barrister & Solicitor, 1983

 Areas of practice.
 Estates; trusts.

 Recent transactions.
-Regularly advises on all aspects of estate planning; will and trust planning; incapacity planning; estate litigation; advising executors, trustees and beneficiaries; and the administration of trusts and estates, including cross-border and multi-jurisdictional matters.
+Regularly advises on all aspects of estate planning; will and trust planning; incapacity planning; estate litigation; advising executors, trustees and beneficiaries; and the administration of trusts and estates, including domestic, cross-border and multi-jurisdictional matters.

 - Past Deputy Chair and past member of the Board of Directors and Council for the Society of Trust and Estate Practitioners (STEP) Worldwide.